Martin Kobylański

-Martin Kobylański (/pl/, /de/; born 8 March 1994) is a professional footballer who plays as an attacking midfielder for Regionalliga Nord club Blau-Weiß Lohne.
+Martin Kobylański (/pl/, /de/; born 8 March 1994) is a professional footballer who plays as an attacking midfielder.
 Born in Germany, he has represented both his country of birth and Poland at youth level.

 Early years

 Kobylański was born in Berlin as the son of former Polish international Andrzej Kobylański and grandson of footballer Alfred Kobylański.
 At the time of his birth, his father was playing for 2.
 Bundesliga side Tennis Borussia Berlin.
 The majority of his youth however, he spent in nearby Cottbus where his father also had a three-year spell with local FC Energie.

 Career

 Professional debut in Cottbus

 At the age of only 17, he made his 2.
 Bundesliga debut on 6 November 2011 as a 15th-minute substitute for Dimitar Rangelov in a 2–0 home loss to SC Paderborn.
 At that time several Bundesliga clubs, including Bayern Munich, showed interest in his services.

 Werder Bremen

 Kobylański signed for Werder Bremen II in summer 2012, and was a regular for the team throughout the following 2012–13 season.
 He made his debut for the first team in a friendly versus FC St. Pauli on 5 September 2013 and scored Werder's only goal in a shock 4–1 defeat.
 He had his debut in the Bundesliga for Werder Bremen on 21 September 2013 in a game against Hamburger SV in which he started.